kyle-github/littlesmalltalk/archive/README.md

 hosted on www.littlesmalltalk.org until that site went away.
 These copies are curtesy of the Internet Archive.

+The directory www.littlesmalltalk.org-Docs contains copies of documentation done by Danny Reinhold on the (sadly defunct) www.littlesmalltalk.org site.
+It is _NOT_ current for the main version of LST that I maintain.

 I have duplicated the text that www.littlesmalltalk.org had for each version below.

 Note that "I" below is not me, Kyle Hayes, but the owner of littlesmalltalk.org, Danny Reinhold.